rishtech20/multithreading-python-illustration/readme.md

 $ git clone https://github.com/rishtech20/multithreading-python-illustration.git
 ```

-3. Go to the root of the directory:
+3. Go to the root of the directory created by git:

 ```Bash
 $ cd $directory_name